MfN-Berlin/app-kiebids/README.md

 ### 2. Layout Analysis
 - **Modules**: `segment_anything`

-   The `segment_anything` module is used to perform the image segmentation, identifying distinct regions/etickets within the image.
+   The `segment_anything` module is used to perform image segmentation - identifying distinct regions of interest, i.e. the image regions actually depicting labels within the entirety of the image.

 ### 3. Text Recognition
 - **Modules**: `easyocr`, `Moondream` (using Hugging Face)